Restaurant Market Data Analysis of US Cities

 *The link to my Github repository containing code for this project can be found here

 Today, there are many places on the internet where consumers can offer their reviews and opinions.
-Restaurant reviews, such as Yelp.com and Tripadvisor.com, are among the most popular review websites, as consumers love to share their experiences (good and bad!) after dining out.
+Restaurant reviews, such as Yelp.com and Tripadvisor.com, are among the most popular review websites to obtain data, as consumers love to share their experiences (good and bad!) after dining out.
 This is excellent for consumers, helping them to look for places to eat and get ideas for new restaurants to try, both in their hometowns and while traveling.

 The abundance of compiled data could also provide useful insights for those in the restaurant business, if they have the ability to collect and analyze this wealth of data.
 To this end, I designed a web scraping project to obtain bulk market data on restaurants from the 60 top U.S. cities on TripAdvisor.com, with key parameters scraped from each restaurant in each city including Average Score, Cuisine Type, Price, and Number of Reviews.
 Using this data can give insight into a number of important questions, including the following:

 - What types of restaurants (grouped by cuisine) have the strongest markets in a given city (measured by metrics including number of restaurants, average review scores, number of reviews per restaurant, etc.)